Bodleum/BibleNotes/ColossiansNotes.md

           found in this teaching.
         * "deceit" **(2:8)**, meaning that it is outrightly false, can lead away from the Truth, i.e. Christ.
+5. **What reasons does Paul give for this?**
+    * Filled in Christ: **(9--10)**
+    1. **[Can't think of a follow up question for this]**
+        * In Jesus, "the whole fullness of deity dwells" meaning that he is God in the flesh, and so he is all they need to know God.
+        * Moreover, the Colossians have "been filled in him", meaning that they have a union with Christ and have been made complete in him.
+Note, they already have this.
+        * Jesus is the "head of all rule and authority", meaning that there is no power greater than him.
+    * Marked out: **(11--13)**
+    2. **What does Paul mean when he writes about "the circumcision of Christ"?**
+        * Paul compares physical circumcision to the spiritual action of "putting off the body of the flesh".
+The believers no longer live according to the flesh, *(see Galatians 5:24)* but now live in the kingdom of Christ.
+          **(1:13)**
+        * The Colossians don't need to look elsewhere for spiritual markers, since they already have been marked out by baptism.
+        * Baptism represents the death to their sin and then the new life they have in Christ.
+It's a mirroring of Christ's death in their place on the cross and subsequent victory over death and sin in his resurrection, calling the believers to imitate Christ's behaviour in their own lives.
+    * Made alive in Christ: **(13--15)**
+    3. **How does the resurrection of Jesus encourage us/them to walk in Christ?**
+        * Paul assures them that they need no extra method of removing sin, it has been fully dealt with by Jesus' sacrifice on the cross: "forgiven us all our trespasses", "cancelling the record of debt", "nailing it to the cross"
+        * Additionally, Jesus has triumphed over all "rulers and authorities" and so the Colossians need look no further for security against demonic powers since Christ has "disarmed" them and "put them to open shame".
+        * Having been made alive in Christ with their sins forgiven, the Colossians shouldn't go back to their evil ways, instead seeking to live in a way which pleases and honours God.